 All you have to do is Know Your Zone.

 When a storm is approaching, emergency managers will determine which zones are most at risk considering the intensity, path, speed, tides and other meteorological factors.
 Emergency managers at the state and local level will work with local media and use social media and other tools to notify residents of impacted zones what they should do to stay safe.

 Depending on the emergency, being safe might mean staying at home, a short trip to higher ground, or traveling to a different region of the state.

-The zones and Know Your Zone campaign will serve Hampton Roads, the Middle Peninsula, Eastern Shore and Northern Neck.
+The zones will serve Hampton Roads, the Middle Peninsula, Eastern Shore and Northern Neck.

-Twenty-three localities are participating in the program.
+Twenty-three localities participate in the program.
 They include the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, and Virginia Beach; counties of Accomack, Essex, Gloucester, Isle of Wight, James City, Lancaster, Mathews, Middlesex, Northampton, Northumberland, Richmond County, Surry, Westmoreland, York, and the town of Chincoteague.

-The new tiered evacuation zones identify areas vulnerable to flooding with precision that was not available until now.
+The tiered evacuation zones identify areas vulnerable to flooding with precision that was not available until 2017.
 The newest technology and data allows emergency managers to tell residents of coastal Virginia more clearly whether they need to evacuate or shelter at home during a storm or other emergency.

-The new zones will help citizens avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters and boosting public safety.
+The zones help citizens avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters and boosting public safety.

 If your address is not located in a designated zone, the good news is you are not expected to be evacuated due to any of the identified storm scenarios.